Chinese rock: Rock in China

 The Rock in China website was founded by Yu Yang.
 It began in April 2004 as a subsection of Painkiller titled "Metal in China" before being migrated to its own domain name in mid-2005.
 Focused on Chinese rock, it had a bulletin board system, a wiki, album details, and musician biographies.
 According to G1, it was "among the largest websites dedicated to promoting Chinese rock groups abroad".
 The Insider's Guide to Beijing 2005–2006 called it "a hugely informative site", while Beijing Reviews Fu Mao Gou said it was "the most comprehensive Web portal there is on Chinese rock".
 The website operated until at least July 2010.

-Significance

-Chinese rock shows a complete rebellious spirit and fearless courage, whether in terms of lyrics and music creation, performance forms, or the audience's love for it.
-It not only breaks away from the traditional etiquette and morality that has consumed our flesh and thoughts for thousands of years, but also from the hypocrisy and weakness that we have accumulated ourselves.